optozorax/unasanu/content/en/index.md

 ## The death of all humans upon digital habitation

 How might this work?
 Imagine humans inventing computers operating solely on neutrons.
 These computers would not need the physical laws relating to charges.
 Meanwhile, human brain function requires electrical charges.
-Due to anthropic filtering, a human would typically observe a universe where their built computer operates (since they debugged it while alive).
-When someone transitions into a computer, their existence would no longer require electrical charges, and they might observe a shift in the laws of physics towards more randomness, excluding the need for electric charges (again due to anthropic filtering).
+Due to anthropic filtration, a human would typically observe a universe where their built computer operates (since they debugged it while alive).
+When someone transitions into a computer, their existence would no longer require electrical charges, and they might observe a shift in the laws of physics towards more randomness, excluding the need for electric charges (again due to anthropic filtration).
 So, after moving into the computer, the consciousness inside might observe that all animals, plants, and humans die instantly.

 The image below depicts the original universe where consciousness is uploaded into a computer.
 It also presents 4 potential scenarios that could follow (people or computers perish in different combinations) given that the initial universe is being simulated by all the laws of physics.
 Each square represents a possible outcome, a set of potential universes, and a comment on them.